Universal Leaderboard Advertisement

 “If you’re looking to experience the aurora borealis, the best time to go to Iceland is during the winter months when the nights are longer,” said AAA travel advisor and Iceland travel expert Wendy Marley.
 “Exploring ice caves, glacier hiking and snowmobiling are just a few of the many winter activities available.”

-For many travelers, seeing the northern lights is a once-in-a-lifetime experience, and while their appearance (a bit ironically) depends upon the weather on the sun, the darker the skies and the further north you are, the more visible and spectacular this shimmering light show in the sky becomes.
+For many travelers, seeing the northern lights in Iceland is a once-in-a-lifetime experience, and while their appearance (a bit ironically) depends upon the weather on the sun, the darker the skies and the further north you are, the more visible and spectacular this shimmering light show in the sky becomes.

 Prefer an audio summary of this post?
 Click below to listen to this article.